Dix206/flutter_admin_tool/README.md

 }
 ```

-You can optionally display informations about the logged in user.
+You can optionally display information about the logged in user.
 Therefore you need to set the `getFlatUserInfos`.
 That method will give you the currently logged in user which was returned by the `getLoggedInUser` method.

 ```dart
 void main() {